Fady-Esam/flutter-responsive-adaptive-ui/README.md

 - 📱 Responsive Layouts using `LayoutBuilder` and `MediaQuery`
 - 🧩 Adaptive designs that scale across screen types
 - 📊 Interactive charts and components
-- 🧪 Supports testing in multiple device environments via `device_preview`
+- 🧪 Supports testing in multiple device environments

 ---